Inventory-Stock of Goods: these are those products which are brought or manufactured for resale yet unsold.

 3. AVCO (Average Cost of Inventory)

 As per the O’level syllabus outline, their calculations are not a part of the syllabus.

 If an inventory is not valued at the end of the period, it is practically not possible to prepare the financial statements.
 Therefore, if inventory is valued before the accounting year ended or after the accounting year ended, we have to adjust those inventory figures to ensure that we obtain the valuation of inventory on the last day of the accounting period.

 Inventory Valuation Forwards

-If the business sends goods to its customers on a sale or return basis, it is an indication that the sale is not yet made because the person who has received the goods has not yet confirmed whatever he has brought them or not.
+If the business sends goods to its customers on sale or return basis, it is an indication that sale is not yet made because the person who has received the goods have not yet confirmed whatever he has brought them or not.
 When inventory is counted, such goods are automatically not there in inventory, but they should be part of inventory since they are not yet sold and hence must be added to inventory at cost price.
 Similarly, goods acquired on the purchase or return basis are not part of the company’s inventory because the business has not yet confirmed that they have bought them, and hence although when doing inventory valuation, they exist in business and are counted in inventory, they should be deducted from inventory.

 How to Convert Selling Price into Cost Price

 Cost = 100% - ?

 (90/100) * 500=$450